dfberry/rust-on-azure-container-apps/README.md

-# Deploy Rust app to Azure Container Apps
+# Deploy Rust to Azure Container Apps

 This application is a simple Rust application, with steps to deploy to Azure Container Apps.